Steven Diez

-Steven Diez (Díez, /es/; born March 17, 1991) is a Canadian professional tennis player.
+Steven Diez (Díez, /es/; born March 17, 1991) is a Canadian former professional tennis player.
 He has a career-high ATP singles ranking of No. 134, achieved on 18 November 2019 and a doubles ranking of No. 267, achieved on 8 February 2021.

 Diez competed for Spain earlier in his career.

 Nationality change

 Raised primarily in and competing for Spain early in his career, he has since gone on to represent the country of his birth, Canada, in the Davis Cup.
 Diez was a member of the Canadian team that won the 2022 ATP Cup.

 Tennis career

 2007

 Diez competed in the main draw of two senior level ITF Futures tournaments in the autumn, losing both times in the first round.
 In his first match, at Spain F39 in late October, he fell to world No. 422 Carles Poch Gradin.
 He fared much better a month later taking a set off world No. 425 Juan Albert Viloca-Puig before losing.